-TPI Date December 2010 December 2011 December 2012 December 2013 Number of shareholders 26,037 22,624 20,618 19,923
+TPI Date December 2011 December 2012 December 2013 December 2014 Number of shareholders 22,624 20,618 19,923 22,304

-There is no covenant stipulating preferential terms for the sale or purchase of Ordinary Shares eligible for trading, or for which application is pending, on a regulated stock market and representing 0.5% or more of our share capital or voting rights that has been notified to the AMF.
-No Ordinary Shares have been pledged.
+There is not any covenant stipulating preferential terms for the sale or purchase of Ordinary Shares eligible for trading, or for which application is pending, on a regulated stock market and representing 0.5% or more of our share capital or voting rights that has been notified to the AMF.
+No ordinary shares have been pledged.

-To SCOR's knowledge, there are no shareholder agreements or other agreements among Company shareholders pursuant to which they act in concert.
+To SCOR's knowledge, there is not any shareholder agreement, or other agreement, among Company shareholders pursuant to which they act in concert.
 To the Group's knowledge, there have been no transactions between Directors, officers, or shareholders holding more than 2.5% of the Company's share capital (or of the company controlling them) and the Company on terms other than market terms.